HiT-Hi-FiT-Hai/hhfh-docs/sysinfo.md

-The PtokaX hub runs in a virtual environment with **QEMU** and **KVM**.
+The _HiT Hi FiT Hai_ PtokaX hub runs in a virtual environment with **QEMU** and **KVM**.
 Below is the redacted output of the `dmidecode` commands both from the physical machine as well as the virtual machine.

 # Physical Machine
 ========================

-    # dmidecode 2.11
-    SMBIOS 2.5 present.
-    50 structures occupying 1796 bytes.
-    Table at 0x0009F400.

     Handle 0x0000, DMI type 0, 24 bytes
     BIOS Information